This week, we’ve expanded the NoodleTools collaborative environment to include Peer Review Mode for students.

 If you are using a rubric to assess student work already, focus peer review on one of the rubric criteria.

-To get started, a student will select the link on their project dashboard to add a collaborator, then select the “Peer-reviewer” radio button as shown here:
+To get started, a student will select the option on their project dashboard to add a collaborator, enter the Personal ID of the student to add, and choose the “Peer-Reviewer” radio button.

 We look forward to observing how NoodleTools facilitates your work with students — please let us know how you’re using Peer Review Mode!